Further Education During Unemployment: Empirical Results: Effects of Further Education During Unemployment

-We present the results in Appendix Table \ref{tab:recession_reweight} and find that changing composition of the layoff cohorts over time play a minimal role in the larger treatment effects of 2010 and 2011, though it does appear to moderately dampen the effect for 2009.\footnote{The small discrepancies in the number of observations between Appendix Table \ref{tab:recession_reweight} and Table \ref{tab:subgroup_ests} are due to the fact that we require ``overlap'' between the 2004 enrollees and other year's enrollees.
-Practically, this means that when enrollees have characteristics that perfectly predict their unemployment year (i.e., they are so different from the 2004 enrollees that they cannot be used for reweighting), we drop them from the analysis.} The finding that composition does not explain much of the effect variation over time echoes \citet{LechnerWunsch2009}.
-It is also broadly similar to \citet{HeinrichMueser2014}, which finds that training programs targeting displaced workers were more beneficial in 2008-2009 relative to 2007 (though composition explains more of the temporal variation in that context than ours).
+To estimate the weights, we restrict the sample to only enrollees laid off in 2004 and year $m$.
+We predict whether an observation is from the 2004 cohort via logit using observable characteristics (gender, industry, age, race, presences of dependents, pre-layoff wages, and quarter of layoff), and the predictions give us the first term of the weights.
+For the second term of the weights, we simply need the proportion of observations in each year.
+We then calculate the reweighted treatment effect for enrollees laid off in year $m$ via the usual nearest neighbor matching, but with each treatment-control pair multiplied by its estimated weight.} We present the results in Appendix Table \ref{tab:recession_reweight} and find that the changing composition of the layoff cohorts over time play a minimal role in the larger treatment effects of 2010 and 2011, though it does appear to moderately dampen the effect for 2009.\footnote{The small discrepancies in the number of observations between Appendix Table \ref{tab:recession_reweight} and Table \ref{tab:subgroup_ests} are due to the fact that we require ``overlap'' between the 2004 enrollees and other year's enrollees.
+Practically, this means that when enrollees have characteristics that perfectly predict their layoff year (i.e., they are so different from the 2004 enrollees that they cannot be used for reweighting), we drop them from the analysis.} The finding that composition does not explain much of the effect variation over time echoes \citet{LechnerWunsch2009}.
+It is also broadly similar to \citet{HeinrichMueser2014}, who find that training programs targeting displaced workers were more beneficial in 2008-2009 relative to 2007 (though composition explains more of the temporal variation in that context than ours).

-We conclude from this exercise that layoff timing plays an important role in determining the earnings gains.
-The flatness of the earnings trajectories of those laid off in 2006 and 2007 likely results from the lack of job opportunities when the workers completed their training during the Great Recession.
-In comparison, earnings grew much more quickly for later cohorts that faced a thawing labor market.

 \paragraph{By Gender}